BPH Diagnosis Specialists in Kansas City, KS

 The prostate is a small, muscular gland that is part of the male reproductive system.
 It slowly swells as a man gets older, squeezing the urethra and limiting the flow of urine.
 An enlarged prostate is known as Benign Prostatic Hyperplasia or BPH.
 Accompanying symptoms can be mild to severe and usually get worse over time.
 Diagnosis helps to rule out other more serious conditions and can help to manage the symptoms and treat the condition.

-The interventional radiologists at Kansas University Medical Center provide diagnostic testing for BPH in located in and around Kansas City.
+The IR doctors at Kansas University Interventional Radiology provide diagnostic testing for BPH in located in and around Kansas City.
 If you are experiencing symptoms of BPH and would like to discuss your testing and treatment, please call our BPH treatment center in Kansas City and Overland Park at (913) 588-1030 or request an appointment through our secure online form today.

 Initial Tests For BPH

-A specialist at Interventional Radiology at The Kansas University Medical Center will perform initial tests to diagnose an enlarged prostate.
+A specialist at The Kansas University Interventional Radiology will perform initial tests to diagnose an enlarged prostate.

 - A urine test will rule out any infection or other issue.